-- 1 quart (32 fl oz, nearly 1 liter) Hydrogen Peroxide 3% (U.S.P); must be fresh
+- 1 quart (32 fluid ounces, or nearly 1 liter) hydrogen peroxide 3 percent (U.S.P); must be fresh

-- 1/4 cup baking soda (Sodium Bicarbonate) *NOT baking powder or washing powder*
+- 1/4 cup baking soda (sodium bicarbonate, NOT baking powder or washing powder)

-- 1 to 2 teaspoons liquid soap (such as Ivory Liquid Cleanser or Softsoap)
+- 1 to 2 teaspoons liquid soap, such as Ivory Liquid Cleanser or Softsoap

 - 1 quart lukewarm water (only needed for very large dogs)

-- A clean plastic bucket, bowl or other mixing container (do not cover)
+- A clean plastic bucket, bowl, or other mixing container (do not cover)